karishmashaw00/Daily-Live-News/README.md

-# YouTube Lite (React.js with API) -
+# Daily Live News (React.js with API) -
-• Independently composed a YouTube clone using React.js, Redux and Tailwind CSS , featuring video playback, live chat, recommended videos, and comments functionality.
+• Independently composed a YouTube clone using React.js, Redux and Tailwind CSS , featuring live videos and recommended videos.

 • Demonstrated proficiency in front-end development and API integration through the creation of a comprehensive video sharing platform.